Turning tragedy into hope for others

 A good night’s sleep is a key ingredient to good health.
 People of all ages struggle to fall asleep, stay asleep and get quality sleep night after night.
-Infants, especially, seem to struggle, which means the parents suffer right along with them.
+Infants, especially, seem to have sleep challenges, which usually means the parents suffer right along with them.

-Dr. Maria Gray, a board-certified pediatrician with Sharp Rees-Stealy Medical Group, understands that there are endless books, articles and parenting sites focused on how to help your infant sleep.
-The abundance of information and opinions, she says, can be overwhelming for new parents.
+Dr. Daniel Yu, a board-certified pediatrician with Sharp Rees-Stealy Medical Group, understands that there are endless books, articles and parenting sites focused on how to help your infant sleep.
+The abundance of information and opinions, he says, can be overwhelming for new parents.

-According to Dr. Gray, the most common sleep problems infants experience include:
+According to Dr. Yu, the most common sleep problems infants experience include:

 Difficulty falling asleep on their own without the aid of a bottle or rocking